Checkpoint: The Pedestal of Scorn

 In 2015 the New Orleans City Council voted to remove four Confederate statues.
 The statues are to be relocated, perhaps to a museum, after a tumultuous period of debate over the issue.
 Only one of the four statues currently remains, that of the Confederate Gen. Robert E. Lee.
 In Charlottesville, Virginia, another Lee statue is set to fall.
 However, in Richmond, Virginia, a city so cluttered with Confederate statues it could be confused for the scene of Medusa’s bachelorette party, no removals are yet planned.
 Nor will they be, according to Richmond journalist Mark Holmberg, who suggests the monuments are going nowhere as they are a main attraction in “Richmond’s $1.7 billion dollar tourism industry.”

 These tourists are no doubt drawn to Monument Avenue, a grand boulevard of patrician mansions and mounted monoliths like Lee, Jefferson Davis and Stonewall Jackson.
 Although, as Gary Shapiro argued in a recent op-ed in The New York Times, perhaps Memorial Avenue would be a more apposite name?
 After all, these are testaments to the morally and militarily defeated; the celebration of such is at the very least affectation, and more so a quite disturbing and macabre delusion.
 Indeed, the statues themselves were not built until decades after the Civil War, an obstinate and pitiful attempt to “legitimize and dignify the white supremacist regime that had taken hold in Virginia.”
-Dignity is, for such a regime, unattainable, but legitimacy is and was easily manipulated.
+Dignity is, for such a regime, unattainable, but legitimacy it seems, was easily manipulated.

 In a speech to the National Press Club in 1986, James Baldwin identified himself as “someone who represents a very complex country which insists on being simple-minded.
 And simplicity, it occurs to me… is taken to be a great American virtue, along with sincerity.”
-It is not hyperbole to suggest that the vast majority of America’s problems are artificially maintained through adherence to these false virtues.
+It is not hyperbole to suggest that many of America’s problems are artificially maintained through adherence to these false virtues.
 To be clear, simplicity and sincerity are not inherently bad qualities; they’re merely a hindrance in the field of intellectual mentation and thus, policy and progress.
 Politics is not simple, to treat it so, as America’s idea of virtue demands, is to create a rod for the nation’s own back.
 Solutions to America’s problems can only be found by appreciating their innate complexity.

 There are two coherent, albeit complicated arguments that can be made on this case or any other: the rational ‘ought’ and the empirical ‘is’.
 Progress comes from, I think, the balanced coalescence of the two.
 Our philosophical, moral and intuitive investigations can suggest to us what ‘ought’ to be true-- this is the rational position.
 It ‘ought’ to be true that a society doesn’t make monumental their moral deficiencies and their superficial vanities.
 Confederate symbols ‘ought’ not to saturate the history of the South as they demonstrably do.
 Moreover, considering the Confederates had already lost the fight before the war, which is to say, the moral fight, ‘shouldn’t’ statues of abolitionists and brave and forgiving slaves tower over the shriveling figures of the defeated?